OchePrince/Electronic_gadget/README.md

   3. Use data insights to target customers most likely to buy add-ons, such as those purchasing high-value items like laptops or smartphones, to increase overall revenue.
 ---

-## Data Visualization
+### 📊 Data Visualization

-Microsoft Excel 2019 was used for creating an Interactive Dashboard where key insights are visualised and filter by Gender, Loyalty members and a timeline for the Purchase date.
+For this project, I used **Microsoft Excel 2019** to create an interactive dashboard.
+This dashboard visualizes key insights from the data and allows users to filter results based on:

+- **Gender**: Analyze data specifically for different gender groups.
+- **Loyalty Members**: View metrics specifically for loyalty program members vs. non-members.
+- **Timeline**: Adjust the date filter to observe trends over specific time periods based on the Purchase Date.

+The dashboard provides a dynamic view of important metrics, making it easier to identify trends and patterns in the data.

+---